kellemNegasi/fed-perso-xai/README.md

 # fed-perso-xai

 `fed-perso-xai` is the baseline implementation for the larger federated Perso-XAI project.
-This repository is intentionally limited to predictive-model training with logistic regression, but its data, evaluation, and artifact contracts are shaped for later explanation-generation and recommender work.
+This repository currently covers predictive-model training with logistic regression plus post-training local explanation/evaluation jobs.
+Its data, evaluation, and artifact contracts are shaped for later recommender work.

 Implemented now: